jinningwang/new-jinningwang.github.io/_posts/2024-12-11-power-systems-wiki.md

   - name: Change Log
 ---

-Point of Contact:
+## Preface

+Language itself is inherently ambiguous, and the terminologies in power systems are no exception.
+Inspired by a talk titled "Definitions of Smart Grids a Decade Ago – What Has Changed?" that began on Power-Globe in 2024, I decided to excerpt terminologies from papers, standards, reports, and other traceable sources to build a wiki for my own reference.
-For any suggestions or corrections, please email me at jinninggm@gmail.com with the subject line 'Suggestion on Power Systems Wiki'.
+For any suggestions or corrections, please email me at [jinninggm@gmail.com](jinninggm@gmail.com) with the subject line **Suggestion on Power Systems Wiki**.
 Thank you!

-Acronyms:
+What this wiki does not intend to be:
+- A primary reference.
+Most of the items are **excerpted** from the sources, and original sources should be referred to for more details.
+- Comprehensive.
+Given my limited attentation, I may have missed some important terminologies.
+Please feel free to suggest any missing items.
+- Authoritative.
+Unlike rigorouly proven theory in mathematics, I regard these terminologies as a common language for easy communication in engineering practice.
+- Up-to-date.
+As the terminologies in power systems are often subject to interpretation and change, I cannot guarantee that the information here is the most recent and accurate.

+Wiki-wide acronyms:

 |---------|-------------------------------------------------|
 | BES | Bulk Electric System |